ericksiavichay/cs230-final-project/README.md

 # cs230-final-project
-CS 230 Final project.
+CS 230 Final project for Predicting Biological Age and Sex using SpatialTemporal Graph CNN for functional MRI data.
 Owned by Soham Gadgil, Sun Woo Kang, and Erick Siavichay-Velasco

 # Branches
 The development branch has code for sex classification.
 The age_clf branch has code for binary age classification using cross entropy loss.
 The age_clf2 branch has code for age regression using MSELoss.